 - Year 12 – Relationships – safe and unsafe relationships, SRE and Drugs Education, Body image, Health and wellbeing including mental health and coping techniques, SRE, Consent & the law, Gender & Sexuality, Drugs & Alcohol, Weapons, Stop & Search, First Aid, Road Safety, awareness of Social Media, Radicalisation, Financial Systems, Tax, Democracy & Political systems, Human Rights, Legal Systems and Careers.

 - Year 13 – Relationships including peer on peer abuse in relationships, Managing relationships safely, Health and wellbeing including mental health and coping techniques, SRE and Drugs Education, Body image, SRE, Consent & the law, Gender & Sexuality, Drugs & Alcohol, Weapons, Stop & Search, radicalisation, First Aid, Road and Driving Safety, Financial Systems, Tax, Stocks & Currency, Democracy & Political systems, Human Rights, Legal Systems, student finance and budgeting.

 In Key Stages 3 and 4, these topics are covered in 15 minute sessions at the end of the day.

 At Key Stage 5, these topics are covered in 15 minute sessions at the end of the day.
-Students in Year 13 also have a 1 hour session each week.

 This is all done in the knowledge that Loxford School produces happy, healthy students with an insight into the world they live in.